Tuvixeddu necropolis: Paleogenetics

 A 2017 Ancient DNA study by Claudia Viganó et al. found that a man buried ~2000 years ago in the necropolis of Tuvixeddu carried the cod39 mutation that cause Beta thalassemia.
 The paternal and maternal haplogroups of this individual, suggests that he was likely autochthonous of Sardinia.

 Via Vittorio Veneto 40 cavity

 This cavity is located a few metres from the artificial boundaries of Tuvixeddu, under the building that houses a high school.
 Until a few years ago, it was not visible because it was hidden by uninhabited and dilapidated blocks of flats, demolished for the final construction of the street.
 The Carthaginians used it as a water reservoir, as did the Romans later.
-During the bombardments it offered shelter to the city's population, and after the war it was inhabited by the homeless.
+During the WWII bombardments it offered shelter to the city's population, and after the war it was inhabited by the homeless.